okfn/opendefinition/README.md

 * Store licenses as markdown files
 * Store licenses in `/licenses/`

         # conformant licenses
         /licenses/conformant/{license-id}/{license-full-name}.md
         # licenses under review
         /licenses/inreview/{license-id}/{license-full-name}.md
+        # non-conformant licenses
         /licenses/nonconformant/{license-id}/{license-full-name}.md
+* The process is for license texts to go into inreview to start with and then get moved to the appropriate location upon a decision by the Advisory Council

 Notes:

 * license-id should be a short url-usable name e.g. odc-pddl or cc-zero
 * Do not put a version in the license name unless is a differentiating factor (e.g. gpl-v3.md)
   * We use github revisions to track changes (and you can use github tags if needed)

 Example, suppose we were storing the Open Data Commons Public Domain Dedication and License.

     /licenses/odc-pddl/public-domain-dedication-license.md